There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 I have already touched on this topic while explaining my issues with the plot, but my problem with the stakes in this movie was that there were not any.
 The filmmakers made it very clear that John Wick had nothing left to lose.
 Thus, in addition to not being invested in the mission itself, I was also not that worried about whether or not John Wick survived, because I felt like that was actually what he wanted.
 Fortunately, the action in this movie will be enough to distract you from this, because it was pretty darn awesome, just like it was in the last movie.
 I just thought the filmmakers could have gotten us more invested in this story if they gave John Wick something to lose.

 Grade: B- (83pts)

 I thought that the highly anticipated sequel to John Wick fell a little short of recapturing the magic from the first movie.
 Yes, the action was great, and well choreographed, but it was lacking the emotional weight that the first one had.
-I did not expect this movie to have a deep, thought provoking plot.
-Unfortunately, I thought the writers of the movie did a poor job of motivating John Wick.
-He did not really care about what he was doing, so it was hard for me to care about it as well.
+I did not expect this movie to have a deep, thought provoking plot, but I thought the filmmakers did a poor job of motivating John Wick.
+He did not really care about what he was doing, which made it hard for me to care about it.

-John Wick had a simple plot of revenge over the death of the main character’s puppy.
+John Wick had the simple plot of revenge over the death of the main character’s puppy.
 It was a very simple plot, but it was great because it struck a chord with the audience.
 John Wick: Chapter 2 did not have that, and to make things worse the filmmakers threw away the concept of fear that other characters had toward the titular character.
-No one feared John Wick anymore, and there was no explanation as to why.
+No one feared John Wick anymore, and there was no explanation for it.
 Fortunately, this was an action movie.
 As such, the plot is not incredibly important.
 What is important is the action, and the action in this movie was as great as it was in the last movie.
-In that regard, this was a decent follow-up to John Wick.
+Thus, while it was not quite as good, I still thought this was a decent follow-up to John Wick.